 Icahn Enterprises is a master limited partnership formed in Delaware on February 17, 1987.
 We own a 99% limited partner interest in Icahn Enterprises Holdings.
 Substantially all of our assets and liabilities are owned through Icahn Enterprises Holdings and substantially all of our operations are conducted through Icahn Enterprises Holdings and its subsidiaries.
-Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
+Icahn Enterprises G.P.
+Inc., or Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
 Icahn Enterprises GP is owned and controlled by Mr. Carl C. Icahn.